gonz1247/gamer-journey/README.md

 ## Future Work
 At this time I don't have any plans to expand gamer-journey nor switch to a paid tier of Render so that web app can truly be live.
-However, if you have feedback (or want to suggest that I should make the web app truly live) please reach out via the [contact page](https://gamer-journey.onrender.com/contact/) on the live web app.